basho/basho_docs/source/languages/en/riak/theory/concepts/Replication.md

 1045375627425331784151332358177649483819648417632
 ```

-The node looks up the hashed key in the ring, which returns a list of "preferred" partitions for the given key.
+The node looks up the hashed key in the ring, which returns a list of _preferred_ partitions for the given key.

 ```erlang
 (node1@127.0.0.1)> Preflist = riak_core_ring:preflist(DocIdx, Ring).